johnbrumley/desma158/day-2.md

 What is the major challenge of roll-a-ball?

 Is winning too easy?
-What about losing? (does either need to exist?
-For project 1: yes)
+What about losing?
+What about the platform and collectibles?

 # Variations of Roll-a-ball